Biden, Trump Press Contrasts in Midwest After Debate Chaos

 President Donald Trump and Democrat Joe Biden kept up their debate-stage clash from afar on Wednesday as they competed for working-class voters in the Midwest, while elected officials in both parties — and the debate commission, too — sought to deal with the most chaotic presidential faceoff in memory.

-The debate raised fresh questions about Trump's continued reluctance to condemn white supremacy, his efforts to undermine the legitimacy of the election and his unwillingness to respect debate ground rules his campaign had agreed to.
+The Tuesday night affair raised fresh questions about Trump's continued reluctance to condemn white supremacy, his efforts to undermine the legitimacy of the election and his unwillingness to respect debate ground rules his campaign had agreed to.
 Some Democrats called on Biden to skip the next two debates.

 Biden's campaign confirmed he would participate in the subsequent meetings as did Trump's.
 But the Commission on Presidential Debates promised “additional structure ... to ensure a more orderly discussion of the issues."